jagereren/ML-from-scratch/README.md

 ## Installation

-In order to see this project you need to install jupyter notebook.
+In order to launch this project you'll need to install jupyter notebook.
-For that, you can easily follow this link which explains very well how to do install Jupyter, with terminal :
+For that, you can easily follow this link which explains very well how to do install Jupyter, with the terminal :
 - https://medium.com/analytics-vidhya/how-to-install-jupyter-notebook-using-pip-e597b5038bb1

 ## Usage